ccrma/chugins/DbImgTools/README.md

-# DbImgTools Chugins
+# DbImageTools Chugins

 ## Intro

-DbImgTools is a collection of [ChucK](https://chuck.stanford.edu/) chugins focused on the use of image files to control the synthesis parameters.
+DbImageTools is a collection of [ChucK](https://chuck.stanford.edu/) chugins focused on the use of image files to control the synthesis parameters.
 These chugins are included in [Fiddle](https://cannerycoders.com/#Fiddle), the free ChucK development environment.